 - a.
-If, after a degree or certificate has been awarded, a degree or certificate recipient is found responsible for a policy violation while the student was an enrolled student, the Title IX Coordinator may impose, as a sanction, a revocation of the degree or certificate, subject to the following procedures: - i.
-The Title IX Coordinator will submit a recommendation of revocation of the degree or certificate to the Campus Dean. - ii.
+If, after a degree or certificate has been awarded, a degree or certificate recipient is found responsible for a policy violation while the student was an enrolled student, the Title IX Coordinator or designee may impose, as a sanction, a revocation of the degree or certificate, subject to the following procedures: - i.
 A Notice of Intent to Revoke Degree or Certificate shall be sent to the student.
-This notice shall include the details of the violation and the basis for the revocation.
+This notice shall include the details of the violation and the basis for the revocation. - ii.

-iii.
 The student may submit a written appeal of the revocation to the Campus Dean within ten (10) working days from the date of the Notice of Intent to Revoke Degree or Certificate.
 The imposition of the revocation of degree or certificate will be deferred until the conclusion of the appeal.
 The decision of the Campus Dean is final.